 So, I thought of sharing some points which are the main pillars of the SQL replication model.
-Also, find very useful blog posts about SQL-based replication from Umair Khan here.
+Also, you can find very useful blog posts about SQL-based replication from Microsoft in the resources section of the post.
 This SCCM SQL Based Replication Guide gives you end-to-end coverage of issues.

 SCCM SQL Based Replication Guide ConfigMgr Endpoint Manager

 Let’s understand the key components of the new (SQL) based replication model.

 - SSB – SQL Service Broker

 - RCM – Replication Configuration Management/Monitoring

 DRS – Data Replication Service / SSB – SQL Service Broker

 To replicate the data between ConfigMgr sites, Configuration Manager uses Database Replication Service (DRS).
 The DRS intern uses SQL Server Service Broker (SSB) to replicate data between the sites.

 RCM is a thread of SMSEXEC.
 As the name suggests, this thread keeps an eye on Replication Configuration and Monitoring.
 You can refer to the rcmctrl.log file to get more details about RCM related activities.

 Replication Groups are a set of tables that are monitored and replicated together.
 Replication groups are segregated and grouped into THREE Replication Patterns.